3commas-io/serum-dex/README.md

 ## Running a local Solana cluster

-The easiest way to run a local cluster is to run a docker container provided by Solana.
+The easiest way to run a local cluster is to run the docker container provided by Solana.
 Instructions can be found [here](https://solana-labs.github.io/solana-web3.js/).
 For local development, however, it's often convenient to build and run a validator from [source](https://github.com/solana-labs/solana).